solarwinds/appoptics-apm-node/working/re-arch-notes.md

 - agent: span changes TBD
 - agent: rework getTraceSettings()
 - make sure nothing but a Metabuf goes into Event._edges.
+- weave metadata/Metabuf into documentation. e.g., settings returned by getTraceSettings() contains the metadata required to construct the top-level span. and all events contain their metadata in a metabuf referenceable via event.mb.

 ## perf notes